irfangg/jira-worklog-chrome-ext/README.md

 - Filter by issue, in search

 ### Steps to load into chrome extention
-- Clone this repo `git clone https://github.com/irfangg/jira-worklog-chrome-ext.git` or download zip file then extract
+- Clone this repo `git clone https://github.com/irfangg/jira-worklog-chrome-ext.git` Or download zip file from <a href='https://github.com/irfangg/jira-worklog-chrome-ext/releases/tag/v1.0.1-beta'>Release</a> then extract
 - Goto Chrome Settings using three dots on the top right corner
 - Then Select Extensions
 - You may directly open extensions by typing this url `chrome://extensions/`